EveryOneIsGross/hermesAGI/README.md

 ## Conceptual and Philosophical Intentions

 Hermes³AGI is a unique exploration of the intersection between artificial intelligence, natural language processing, and the esoteric world of tarot.
 It's designed to simulate a conversation with different "tarot agents", each with their own unique guidance prompt and response characteristics.
-The philosophical intention behind Hermes³AGI is to explore how AI can be used to emulate the rich symbolism and interpretive nature of tarot readings.

-The tarot is a tool for introspection, for exploring our subconscious and the mysteries of the universe.
-By creating AI agents that embody the archetypes of the tarot, we can use the power of AI to delve into these mysteries and gain new insights.
+The philosophical intention behind Hermes³AGI is to explore how AI can be used to emulate the rich symbolism and interpretive nature of tarot to further align our wills.
+The tarot is a great tool for introspection, for exploring our subconscious and the mysteries of the universe.
+By creating AI agents that embody the archetypes of the tarot, we can use the power of AI to delve into these mysteries and gain new insights, together.

 ## Hermeticism and the Anon Roundtable Nature of the Philosopher Hermes' Works